AbnerBobad/Test1/README.md

 # Test1
 ![Database-Scheme](./ui/img/img1.png)

-The Date-base is set to hold user, the tables that is being used in test 1 is products.
+The database is set to hold users; the table used in Test 1 is products.

 # Program Run
 This project uses the default make file structure